Kelsey Grammer: Murder of Karen Grammer

-On July 1, 1975, Grammer's younger sister, 18-year-old Karen Grammer, was raped and murdered by spree killers Freddie Glenn and three other men.
-Grammer identified his sister's body and informed their mother shortly after.
-According to Grammer, his bouts of alcoholism and drug abuse were driven, in part, by guilt and depression over his sister's death, as the pair had been close in childhood.
+On July 1, 1975, Grammer's younger sister, 18-year-old Karen Grammer, was raped and murdered by Freddie Glenn and three other men.
+Grammer identified his sister's body and informed their mother about her death.
+According to Grammer, his bouts of alcoholism and drug abuse were driven, in part, by guilt and depression over his sister's death, as the pair had been close during childhood.

-In a 2012 interview with Oprah Winfrey, Grammer said he would be willing to forgive the perpetrators if they would take responsibility for the crime, though they all claimed innocence.
+In a 2012 interview with Oprah Winfrey, Grammer said he would be willing to forgive his sister's murderers if they took responsibility for the crime; however, the accused perpetrators all claimed innocence.
 In the same interview, Grammer expressed his loss of faith for several years after Karen's death.
 He subsequently forgave Glenn in a 2014 parole hearing after being convinced of Glenn's contrition, but refused to support his release, saying that it would "be a betrayal of my sister's life".
 He named his daughter Spencer Karen Grammer in part for his sister.

 Karen Grammer's murder and the investigation by the Colorado Springs Police Department was the subject of the episode "Animal Nature" of the Investigation Discovery series Homicide Hunter.

 Grammer's 2025 book Karen: A Brother Remembers is about his sister's life and murder, and its effect on his life.